Yanqiao4396/fibonacci-algorithms-starter/README.md

   - Please note that the program will not work unless you add the required source code
   - Please refer to the `writing/reflection.md` file for all ways to run the program
 - Confirm that the program is producing the expected output
+- Please bear in mind that your program will produce different output than what is evident on the course web site since each laptop will have different performance characteristics
 - Use a `docker run` command for your operating system to run GatorGrader
 - Please be aware that performance profiling in a Docker contain may not work as expected
 - Provide all of the required responses in the `writing/reflection.md` file